heroku/sudo-sandwich/README.md

 # Sudo Sandwich is an example Heroku Add-on

-Example Heroku add-on built with Rails for the Add-on Partner API v3.
+Example Heroku add-on built with Rails for the v3 of the Platform API for Partners.

 This add-on is meant to demonstrate integrations.
 Integrations can be written in any language or framework.
 We don't officially support this beyond that it's